Pangords/Pangords-Engine/README.md

 # Pangords-Engine
 ## What is it?
-It is a C# game engine that uses OpenGL for rendering and supports 2D and 3D graphics.

-Pangords Engine does not include an editor, which means it is code-only.
-Its easy to understand architecture allows users to easily create games.
+This is a 2D and 3D game engine that I'm working on to learn more about OpenGL.
+It is written in C# and code is not perfectly written and organized.

 ## Currently supported platforms
 - Windows